malramsay64/phd-thesis/03_Glassy_Dynamics/stokes_einstein_debye.md

 though is insufficient to describe coupling, we are yet to find a direct link between the two types of motion.

-Based on work by @Faraone2003 measuring the coupling of water, we define the coupling parameter $\gamma$
+Based on work by @Faraone2003 measuring the coupling of rotational and translational motion in water, we define the coupling parameter $\gamma$

 $$ \gamma = \frac{\langle(\Delta r \Delta\theta)^2 \rangle}